Israr-ikaDEV/javascript-learning/README.md

     - Nested async steps (callback hell demo)
     - Delayed math, delayed loops
   - Even/Odd numbers demo (both sync and async version)

+ - **Day 11** → Promises & Async/Await
+  - Created and handled Promises with resolve and reject
+  - Used .then() and .catch() for chaining
+  - Wrote cleaner async code with async/await
+  - Used Promise.all to run tasks in parallel
+  - Used Promise.race to return the first completed task